geoffviola/geoffviola.github.io/_posts/2019-01-20-programming-pet-peeves.md

 # Conclusion

-These examples were take from my experience.
+These examples were taken from my experience.
 They are toy problems in isolation, but they appear in code bases all over.
 It's difficult to write [simple code](https://www.youtube.com/watch?v=n0Ak6xtVXno), but it helps for readability.